adambard/learnxinyminutes-docs/perl6.html.markdown

 ## In Perl 6, every field is private, and named `$!attr`, but if you declare it with `$.`,
 ##  you get a public (immutable) accessor along with it.

-# (Perl 6's object model ("P6Model") is very flexible, and allows you to dynamically add methods,
+# (Perl 6's object model ("SixModel") is very flexible, and allows you to dynamically add methods,
 #  change semantics, etc -- This will not be covered here, and you should refer to the Synopsis)

 class A {